CV tips

 Create a good and distinctive CV.

-It is the first impression and your business card for a new assignment or job.
-So make sure you are found, viewed, and selected.
-We have some advice that helps both of us.
+It is the first impression and your calling card for a new assignment or job.
+So make sure you are found, viewed and selected.
+We have some advice that will help us both.

 1. Start with your personal details

-Make sure your CV starts with clear personal information: name, email address, phone number, date of birth, address, and gender.
+Make sure your CV starts with clear personal details: name, email address, phone number, date of birth, address and gender.
 This helps automated systems, such as those used by recruiters, to process your data correctly.

 Use the first few lines of your CV to introduce yourself.
-Describe who you are, where your strengths lie, and what you are looking for in your next job or assignment.
+Describe who you are, what your strengths are and what you are looking for in your next job or assignment.
 Keep it short and relevant.

 3. List your work experience in chronological order

 Start with your most recent work experience and work backwards in time.
-For each position, mention:
+For each position, state:

 • The name of the employer.